admanaut/orbiter/web/apod/README.md

 # APOD

-Astronomy Picture of the Day.
+Astronomy Picture of the Day for the last 30 days.

 ![Deploy to Heroku](https://github.com/admanaut/orbiter/workflows/Deploy%20Orbiter%20Web%20APOD%20to%20Heroku/badge.svg?branch=master)